 Northwest Environmental Advocates opposes the use of mixing zones for ammonia because mussels cannot escape from higher concentrations of ammonia in a mixing zone.
 Therefore, these criteria should be met at the end-of-pipe.
 Absent the adoption of specific rules to eliminate or limit the use of mixing zones for ammonia, permit writers will continue to issue NPDES discharge permits without regard to its effect on freshwater mussels.
 At a minimum, DEQ should require the collection of and address evidence of localized extirpations of freshwater mussels.

 ResponseEnter DEQ’s response to this category of comments.
 This rulemaking proposes to revise freshwater ammonia criteria based on the most current data.
-It is not DEQ’s intention to revise its mixing zone policy as part of this rulemaking.
-DEQ generally addresses the concern of mixing zone impacts upon non-mobile shellfish communities by limiting the size and extant of the mixing zones.
+DEQ is not revising its mixing zone policy as part of this rulemaking.
+DEQ generally addresses the concern of mixing zone impacts upon non-mobile shellfish communities by limiting the size and extent of the mixing zones.
 DEQ's current guidance indicates that diffusers should be designed in “preventing shore and bottom-hugging plumes to protect salmonid spawning area, littoral zones, and shellfish growing and benthic habitat.”
 (Page 18 of the Regulated Mixing Zone IMD Vol. 1).
 This guidance, in conjunction with limitations to the cross sectional area of a stream (OAR 340-041-0053(2)(c)(B)) or river that a mixing zone may occupy, should minimize any impacts to shellfish communities and their propagation.

-In practicality, most modern diffusers use ports that angle upwards and with appropriate velocity controls to ensure rapid mixing to minimize the potential for a plume to either hug the bottom or the shoreline of the stream.
-Accordingly, DEQ will review the configuration of the diffuser and alignment of the mixing zone at the individual permit level to ensure that shellfish communities are adequately protected.
+In practicality, most modern diffusers use ports that angle upwards and appropriate velocity controls to ensure rapid mixing and to minimize the potential for a plume to either hug the bottom or the shoreline of the stream.
+DEQ will review the configuration of the diffuser and alignment of the mixing zone at the individual permit level to ensure that shellfish communities are adequately protected.

-In regards to the commenter’s suggestion to collect and address evidence of localized extirpations of freshwater mussels, DEQ does not believe this is necessary.
-DEQ’s proposed amendments to the ammonia criteria are based on the assumption that mussels are already present in all freshwater systems.
+DEQ does not believe it is necessary to require dischargers to collect and address evidence of localized extirpations of freshwater mussels.
+DEQ’s proposed amendments to the ammonia criteria are already based on the assumption that mussels are present in all freshwater systems.
 Therefore, the criteria should protect most mussels and snails that are present or could be present in the future.
-If a third party wished to support site-specific criteria based on the justification that mussels are not present at a site, DEQ would require a rigorous mussel survey, including evidence indicating that mussels were likely never present at a site.
+If a third party wished to support site-specific criteria based on the justification that mussels are not present at a site, DEQ would require a rigorous mussel survey, including evidence indicating that mussels have not likely been present at the site since prior to 1975.

 Add more comments by copying and pasting additional comment sections here.